Narrowband UVB Phototherapy (TLO1)

 Introduction

-This leaflet has been produced to give you general information.
+This leaflet has been produced to give you general information about your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If, after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-Your treatment is under the supervision of Phototherapy Nurse Specialist, (CNS) or medical staff.
+Your treatment is under the supervision of Phototherapy Lead Nurse or medical staff.

 It will be necessary for you to attend the department three times weekly during the course of your treatment.